Property Records F.A.Q.

-A. In order to change the name as it appears on assessment records, a new deed should be recorded.
+A. In order to change the name as it appears on assessment records, a new deed must be recorded.
 Record the notarized deed in the Fresno County Recorder's Office along with a Preliminary Change of Ownership Report.
-Staff of the Assessor and Recorder are barred from giving legal advice.
 General information on how documents are recorded can be found here.

 We recommend that you seek legal advice and assistance from an attorney before filling out documents that affect the ownership of your property.

 Q. How do I report the death of a property owner?

-A. To report the death of a property owner, you may fill out a Preliminary Change of Ownership Report and send it to the Assessor's Office with a copy of the death certificate.
-The death of a property owner is a change in ownership and may affect your property taxes.
+A. See the Death of a Real Property Owner page for details.
+The death of a property owner is a change in ownership and may affect the property taxes.
 Failure to report the death may result in penalties.
 If the property is in a trust, you may want to review the trust papers with an attorney.